Canada Graduate Research Scholarship - Doctoral (CGRS D) Program FAQs

 Q. Will I receive feedback on my application?

 A. CGPS will review applications once submitted in the online portal, after internal deadline, for compliance-related matters.
 This includes ensuring the application meets the agency guidelines (ex. formatting requirements), and that all required transcripts are included.
-If time permits, CGPS will return the application to the student if changes are required.
-Students are then expected to make the changes and return the revised application, which then goes on to the internal adjudicators.

 Q. My reference isn't able to log in using the link they were provided.
 What do I do?